xaizone/xaizone.eu/content/post/setup-blocky-on-mikrotik-routeros.md

 *(if you have multiple containers setup, replace 0 with the correct container id - use `/container/print` to figure that out)*

-Container is successfully running, but you are not using your Blocky DNS yet, to set this up I use [destination NAT](https://help.mikrotik.com/docs/display/ROS/Container#Container-Forwardportstointernalcontainer) from LAN (bridge-1) port 53 to port 6969, both for UDP and TCP.
+Container is successfully running, but you are not using your Blocky DNS yet, to set this up I use [destination NAT](https://help.mikrotik.com/docs/display/ROS/Container#Container-Forwardportstointernalcontainer) from LAN (bridge-1) port 53 to 172.17.0.2 (Blocky Container) port 6969, both for UDP and TCP.
 To start using your Blocky DNS, run these commands.
 Make sure to replace `<router-ip>` accordingly.

 ```properties
 /ip firewall nat add action=dst-nat chain=dstnat dst-port=53 in-interface=bridge-1 protocol=udp to-addresses=172.17.0.2 to-ports=6969